 Cooperation of all actors, especially on the national and the state level, is a key for a successful implementation of the strategy.
-For this purpose, an Austrian high-level tourism conference will be held annually, and an Advisory Council (independent tourism experts) was set up, that reports to the conference on recent trends, current challenges and recommends further procedures and measures.
-A steering committee consisting of high-ranking civil cervants was further established.
+For this purpose, an Austrian high-level tourism conference is held annually, and an Advisory Council (independent tourism experts) was set up, that reports to the conference on recent trends, current challenges and recommends further procedures and measures.
+A steering committee consisting of high-ranking civil servants from the States and the Ministry was further established.